veronica-f-reyes/Zillow_Regression_Project/README.md

 - Present a report in the form of verbally supported slides.

-    The report/presentation slides should summarize your findings about the drivers of the single unit property values.
-This will come from the analysis you do during the exploration phase of the pipeline.
-In the report, you should have visualizations that support your main points.
+    The report/presentation slides should summarize findings about the drivers of the single unit property values.

 - A github repository containing your work with any .py files required to acquire and prepare the data and a clearly labeled final Jupyter Notebook that walks through the pipeline.